-The Company accounted for the Series A and B warrants and the Adjustment Shares feature associated with the common stock pursuant to the Amended Securities Purchase Agreement in accordance with accounting guidance for derivatives.
+The Company accounted for the Series A and B warrants and the Adjustment Shares feature pursuant to the Amended Securities Purchase Agreement in accordance with accounting guidance for derivatives.
 The accounting guidance provides a two-step model to be applied in determining whether a financial instrument or an embedded feature in a financial instrument is indexed to an entity's own stock that would qualify such financial instruments or embedded features for a scope exception.
 This scope exception specifies that a contract that would otherwise meet the definition of a derivative financial instrument would not be considered as such if the contract is both (i) indexed to the entity's own stock and (ii) classified in the stockholders' equity section of the balance sheet.
-The Company determined that the Series A and Series B warrants, prior to their amendment, were ineligible for equity classification as a result of the anti-dilution provisions in the Series A and Series B warrants that may result in an adjustment to the warrant exercise price.
-Additionally, the Company determined that the adjustment shares feature related to the common stock, as specified in the Amended Securities Purchase Agreement, resulted in an embedded derivative.
+The Company determined that the Series A and Series B warrants, prior to their amendment, were ineligible for equity classification as a result of the anti-dilution provisions in the Series A and Series B warrants that could have resulted in an adjustment to the warrant exercise price.
+Additionally, the Company determined that the Adjustment Shares feature, as specified in the Amended Securities Purchase Agreement, resulted in an embedded derivative.
 As a result of amending the Series A and Series B warrant terms pursuant to the Supplemental Agreement, and the exercise of the Amended Series B Warrants, as described above, the Series A and Series B warrants are no longer considered to be derivatives as of September 30, 2011.
+As a result of the Company's completion of its contractual obligations under the Amended Securities Purchase Agreement related to the issuance of Adjustment Shares, the Company had no remaining derivative liabilities as of December 31, 2011.